 According to Luke 1:80, John “grew and became strong in spirit; and he lived in the wilderness until he appeared publicly to Israel.”
 After spending the early years of his life in a small town in Judea’s hill country, John moved to the deserted area east of Jerusalem.
 Zechariah and Elizabeth had raised him as instructed, taught him the Hebrew Scriptures, and shared with him the prophetic messages about his future ministry.
 John grew and became strong in the Spirit.
 When God called him to start his ministry, he left the desert and began preaching a message of repentance in preparation for the forthcoming ministry of Jesus.

 John had to leave his familiar, though solitary, home to go where he could work to restore a God-consciousness in the Jewish people of his day.
 After years of being dominated by foreign empires, the public mindset had become secularized with personal survival being the highest priority.
 Although the Jews continued to have routine religious activities, the word of God was not guiding their daily living.
-John called on his Jewish kinsmen to repent—to turn back to God—and he followed up with the rite of baptism.
+John called on his Jewish kinsmen to repent—to turn back to God—and he followed up with the rite of baptism (see picture below).
 The area around the Jordan River was an appropriate setting for those who left their cities and towns to listen as John, a gifted preacher, reminded them of their roots as the people of God.
 The baptism in water dramatized their cleansing through God’s gracious forgiveness.